 The carving of these nutcrackers developed in Germany in the rural forested areas.
 These nutcrackers were believed to bring good luck to the family it was given to so often this was a gift to protect and bring good health to a family.
 Legend states that a nutcracker will be representing power and strength and serves as a protector.
-The nutcracker is believed to be a fierce protector from evil spirits and dangers.
+The Nutcracker believed to be a fierce protector of evil spirits and dangers.
 It will bear its teeth to the spirits to protect.

 It is noted that the nutcracker embodies the “Cycle of Life”.